jippi/masto-guide/docs/guide/use-your-own-domain.md

 !!! note "This configuration will redirect all usernames on `@__ALIAS_DOMAIN__` to your Mastodon account `__USER_NAME__@__USER_DOMAIN__`"

-Add 3 views to your Django application like this
+Add 3 views to your Django application like this:

 ```python
 from proxy.views import proxy_view